Informo/specs/content/introduction/scsp.md

 * `scsp:wip`: this SCS is a work in progress.
 This label can either be added by the pull request's author given they have sufficient rights to the repository, or following a request issued from the SCS's author to the Informo core team (either in the pull request's initial comment or in the discussions room).
 * `scsp:review`: this SCS is ready for review.
 The review process for this type of SCS is described below.
 * `scsp:final review`: a final review of the SCS is underway by one of the Informo core team members.
 This step is optional and the SCS **must** only go through it if one or more of the Informo core team members strongly disagrees with the current state of the SCS.
+The review process is the same as the standard review process for a SCS tagged `type:typo`, and is described in the paragraph above.
 * `scsp:merged`: the SCS has been accepted and the pull request has been merged.
 * `scsp:won't merge`: an Informo core team member decided this SCS isn't fit for merging, and **must** justify their decision before closing the pull request.